Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Introduction

 \section{Introduction}

-The trustworthiness of Large Language Models (LLMs) is critically undermined by their tendency to hallucinate, a problem rooted in both intrinsic \textit{epistemic uncertainty} (knowledge gaps) and extrinsic \textit{aleatoric uncertainty} (data ambiguity)~\citep{DBLP:journals/ml/HullermeierW21}.
-To mitigate this, Knowledge Graph-augmented Retrieval-Augmented Generation (KG-RAG) has emerged as a leading paradigm~\citep{DBLP:journals/corr/abs-2501-13958}.
-By augmenting LLM with structured evidence retrieved from external Knowledge Graphs (KGs), KG-RAG is helpful to reduce the model's internal knowledge gaps and improve the factual accuracy of its responses~\citep{DBLP:journals/corr/abs-2506-05690}.
+The reliability of Large Language Models (LLMs) is critically undermined by their tendency to hallucinate~\cite{DBLP:conf/icml/Huang0WWZLGHLZL24}, a problem rooted in both intrinsic \textit{epistemic uncertainty} (knowledge gaps) and extrinsic \textit{aleatoric uncertainty} (data ambiguity)~\cite{DBLP:journals/ml/HullermeierW21}.
+To mitigate this, Knowledge Graph-augmented Retrieval-Augmented Generation (KG-RAG) has emerged as a leading paradigm~\cite{DBLP:journals/corr/abs-2501-13958}.
+By augmenting LLM with structured evidence retrieved from external Knowledge Graphs (KGs), KG-RAG is helpful to reduce the model's internal knowledge gaps and improve the factual accuracy of its responses~\cite{DBLP:journals/corr/abs-2506-05690}\blfootnote{This work is to appear in the Proceedings of the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).
+A direct link to the conference version will be released at that time.}.

-However, this KG-augmentation mechanism introduces a new and critical dependency: \textit{the certainty of the retrieved evidence itself}.
-Prevailing KG-RAG methods~\citep{DBLP:conf/iclr/LuoLHP24,DBLP:conf/iclr/Li0025} often rely on an idealistic assumption that the retrieved evidence is always both sufficient and certain to support correct reasoning for a given query.
+However, this KG-augmentation mechanism introduces a new yet critical dependency: \textit{the certainty of the retrieved evidence itself}.
+Prevailing KG-RAG methods~\cite{DBLP:conf/iclr/LuoLHP24,DBLP:conf/iclr/Li0025,DBLP:journals/corr/abs-2511-10375} often rely on an idealistic assumption that the retrieved evidence is always both sufficient and certain to support correct reasoning for a given query.
 This assumption is routinely violated in practice due to ambiguous queries, the intrinsic incompleteness of KGs, and imperfections in the retrieval process.
-Consequently, when provided with partial evidence, LLMs may still produce confidently stated but incorrect predictions~\citep{DBLP:journals/corr/abs-2509-04664}.
+Consequently, when provided with partial evidence, LLMs may still produce confidently stated but incorrect predictions~\cite{DBLP:journals/corr/abs-2509-04664}.
 For example, as illustrated in Figure \ref{fig:motivation}, given the partial evidence ``Belle is a sibling of Snoopy'', an LLM might incorrectly infer ``Belle is Snoopy's brother''.
 Thus, current KG-RAG lacks the ability to assess and control uncertainty at the very source of the reasoning chain.